go-arrower/arrower.org/docs/advanced/hooks.md

 you might want to configure `arrower run` according to your application's situation.

-Hooks are a way to customise and extend the behaviour of `arrower run`, by registering different functions at specific points in the livecycle of the command.
+Hooks are a way to customise and extend the behaviour of `arrower run`, by registering different functions at specific points in the lifecycle of the command.

 As an example let's look at the devops situation: